Estate Management Policy

 Longhurst Group will ensure that repairs to door entry systems, lighting, fencing, removal of graffiti, etc are completed within the relevant timeframes along with compliance testing where applicable in accordance with our repairs contractor service level agreements.

-Longhurst Group operate a zero tolerance approach to tenants storing items in communal areas.
+Longhurst Group operate a zero-tolerance approach to customers storing items in communal areas.

-Using business intelligence, we will ensure that our systems are updated and staff aware of any customers that may require assistance in maintaining their garden.
+Using customer insight, we will ensure that our systems are updated and colleagues aware of any customers that may require assistance in maintaining their garden.
 Longhurst Group will work with the Grounds Maintenance contractor to place these homes on a schedule to be maintained in line with equality requirements.

 In line with our Grounds Maintenance contractor and service level agreements we will ensure that communal gardens/grassed areas are maintained in line with the contract agreed, inspected for adherence to contract and customers asked for their feedback.